lyndonhenry/souffle/kafka/README.md

 The `HEAD` of a log message consists of each of the following fields.

-- `<stratum-name>` is the name of the stratum emitting this message, or "main".
+- `<stratum-name>` is the name of the stratum emitting this message, or "none".
 Note that the -2 stratum is responsible for reading and producing input files, while the -3 stratum does the same for output files.
 - `<message-index>` is the index or count of the current message.
 - `<timestamp>` is the timestamp in milliseconds since the last message.